 My name is Liam Taylor, I am a musician, music educator and online content creator based in Cambridge, UK.
-I have become known for my humorous but no-nonsense approach to music creation, which may sound oxymoronic at first.
+I have become known for my humorous but no-nonsense approach to music creation, which may sound oxymoronic.

-I currently seeking opportunities to build on this success, including: appearances on other radio, podcast or YouTube shows; writing featured articles for print or online media; collaborations on or sponsorships for YouTube content.
+I currently seeking opportunities to build my personal brand, including: appearances on other radio, podcast or YouTube shows; writing featured articles for print or online media; collaborations on or sponsorships for YouTube content.

-Other music-related appearances include interviews on the Stereo Stickman podcast; and for PopMyMind.com.
+Some music-related appearances include regular spots on BBC Radio Cambridge with Richard “Spanners” Ready; interviews on the Stereo Stickman podcast and PopMyMind.com.
 Non-musical appearences include the Remain Indoors podcast and Val Verde Broadcasting on YouTube.

-Primarily, I am a guitarist but have experienced with keyboards, synthesisers, percussion and have orchestrated large-scale and experimental scores.
+Primarily, I am a guitarist but have experienced with keyboards, synthesisers, writing lyrics and have orchestrated large-scale and experimental scores.

 The Musical Endeavour has been featured on Cambridgeshire’s BBC Introducing and Upload programs.